 The mystery location for our weekend away was...
 Fayetteville.
 Those of you who know Fayetteville will be scratching your head right now thinking what is so great about Fayetteville?
 (Or Fayette-nam as my doctor so eloquently put it - it's a military town) Well not much actually.
 But we did go with a specific purpose in mind - indoor skydiving!

 Just outside Fayetteville in a little town called Raeford there is a purpose built skydiving building.
 It's three stories high, with the first storey taken up by some ginormous fans which create the wind velocity for the upper levels.
 Andrew got suited up (after Lucy had tried on his helmet and googles) and then got to experience the feeling of sky diving whilst only a metre off the ground.
 He wasn't quite doing the spins and headstands that the professionals were doing but he had a great time and wants to go back and do it again.
 Lucy was keen to do it until she was told that the instructor would have to hold her and she backed out.
+It was great fun and we have a DVD to watch of the whole adventure.

 It turned out that Saturday was the annual Dogwood Festival in Fayetteville!
 So the whole town turned out for a fair right next to the museum.
 We wandered over to check out the stalls.
 Lucy got a purple blow-up monkey and a sticky-tongued frog for filling in a survey and then we headed into Hay St for calzones at Pieros.
 Andrew tried to win Lucy a giant Hello Kitty toy but alas failed to hit the targets.
 There was also a petting zoo/animal viewing area and surprisingly we were able to see two red kangaroos, though Lucy was more facinated by the lemurs.
 For dinner we headed over to Morgan's Chophouse which was followed by a swim in the hotel pool (a highlight for Lucy!)